pashupati-singh/E-Commerce-Nextjs-MySQL/README.md

 # server
 npm run server

 Access the application in your web browser at http://localhost:8080.

 # client
 npm run dev

+Access the application in your web browser at http://localhost:3000.

 # Usage
 Authentication Routes: